Growing Frangipani – A Touch of the Tropics

 Where to Plant

 Hailing from tropical regions, frangipani will thrive best in similar conditions.
-They will tolerate part shade, but those grown in a warm to hot position where they get at least 6 hours of sun a day will grow faster and flower far better than those grown in part shade.
+They will tolerate part shade, but growing frangipani in a warm to hot position where they get at least 6 hours of sun a day will allow it to grow faster and flower far better than those grown in part shade.

 They can cope with sea breezes but prefer protection from high winds.
 It is vital to protect from cold winds and frosts.
 In cooler areas, select a north-facing spot that will create a suitably warm micro-climate.
 Frangipani will tolerate most soil types, however good drainage is essential.
 Avoid locations that are prone to becoming waterlogged or spots that are windy as the branches on frangipani are brittle.